SESYNC-ci/netlogo-programming-lesson/docs/_slides/plot.md

 1. When you create the plot you can also set the minimum and maximum values on the X and Y axes.
 You'll want to leave the "Auto Scale" checkbox checked, so that if anything you plot exceeds the minimum and maximum values for the axes, the axes will automatically grow so you can see all the data.

 1. The term "pen" is a little weird, right?
-But here's the raionale ... e used the plot command to add the next point to a plot.
+But here's the raionale ... we used the plot command to add the next point to a plot.
 This command moves the current plot pen to the point that has an X coordinate equal to 1 greater than the previously plotted X coordinate and a Y coordinate equal to the value given in the plot command (in the first case, the number of turtles, and in the second case, the number of green patches).
 As the pens move they each draw a line.

 ===